A Surreal Landscape

 A Theory

-He proclaimed “it’s morning in America,” on a political commercial reassuring citizens the country’s best days still lay ahead.
-Responding to four gloomy years of oil shortages and the American hostage taking in Iran, the nation enthusiastically turned from Jimmy Carter’s malaise to genial Ronald Reagan’s smile.
+He proclaimed “it’s morning in America,” in a political commercial reassuring citizens the country’s best days still lay ahead.
+Responding to four gloomy years of oil shortages and the American hostage taking in Iran, the nation, in 1980, enthusiastically turned from Jimmy Carter’s malaise to genial Ronald Reagan’s magnetic smile.

 Reagan had campaigned hard against what he viewed as an intrusive and bloated Federal bureaucracy.
-After his landslide victory in November, 1980, President Reagan, repeated that theme in his inaugural address remarking, “it is no coincidence that our present troubles . . .are from . . .the growth of government.”
+After his landslide victory in November of that year, President Reagan, repeated that theme in his inaugural address remarking, “it is no coincidence that our present troubles . . .are from . . .the growth of government.”
 The new president added that “government is not the solution to our problems, government is the problem.”
 Conservatives and Blue Dog Democrats were giddy to see federal entitlement programs cut, or at least significantly pared down.

 Mr. Reagan operated under the theory of “trickle down economics,” a belief that tax cuts for the rich would naturally benefit lower income brackets.
 New economic opportunities would emerge as reinvested wealth would find its way to employing the lower classes.
 Also known as “supply-side” economics, Reagan proceeded to slash not only taxes on the rich, but also loosened federal regulations on businesses, environmental protection, and opening federal lands to private interests.